 First half-year Adjusted EBIT for Lufthansa Cargo amounted to EUR 125 million, a 60.3 percent improvement on the prior-year period.

 Lufthansa Technik posted an Adjusted EBIT of EUR 218 million for the first-half period, 1.8 percent below its 2017 level.

-The LSG Group raised its first half-year Adjusted EBIT to EUR 40 million, a 207.7 percent improvement from the previous year.
+The LSG Group raised its first half-year Adjusted EBIT to EUR 40 million, a 207.7 percent year-on-year improvement.

-Other Businesses & Group Functions reported a EUR 119 million decline to EUR -78 million adjusted EBIT in the first half year, primarily owed to the non-recurrence of currency gains recorded in 2017.
+Other Businesses & Group Functions reported a EUR 119 million decline to EUR -78 million Adjusted EBIT in the first half year, owing primarily to the non-recurrence of currency gains recorded in 2017.

 Key financial indicators